Composabl/examples.composabl.io/2_learn/chemical_process_control/agents/2_hour_tutorial/README.md

 - ```sensors.py``` | The [sensors](## "definition") file organizes the data provided by the simulator or the real system.

-This tutorial focuses on building the capabilities of the agent that are unique to the Machine Teaching methodology.
+Some of the agent has already been built for you.
+Because this tutorial focuses on building the capabilities of the agent that are unique to the Machine Teaching methodology, files that are not directly related to these Machine Teaching capabilites are pre-populated and complete.

+The other files are partially complete, and require you to add additional code to create agent components.
+As you put the agent together, you will learn about the function and syntax for these agent components.
+You will focus on:
 - **Breaking the process into separate modular skills**: Your starter kit agent only has one skill.
 You will add two additional action skills to complete the strategy pattern.
-- **Orchestrating the skills together**: You will add a selector to enable the agent to use the right skill for the right phase of the process.
-You will also create scenarios for the selector to use.
+- **Orchestrating the skills together**: Your selector skill is already ceated, but you will create scenarios for the selector to use to determine which skill to use.
 - **Selecting the right technology for each skill**: You will add the additional skills to the teacher so that they can learn with deep reinforcement learning.

-The files that are not directly related to these Machine Teaching capabilites are pre-populated and complete.
-The other files are partially complete, and require you to add additional code to create agent components.
-As you put the agent together, you will learn about the function and syntax for these agent components.

 This tutorial focuses on the basics.
 You can also refer to the [full SDK documentation]("link") for additional explanations and resources.